Inhalant Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Statistics on Inhalant Use, Misuse, and Addiction

 15% of high school students have used illicit drugs in the past, including inhalants.[2]
 This kind of drug misuse often begins early in life and may continue as a person grows older.
-This addiction may start by misusing ordinary products like bottles of whipped cream or glue that have fumes in them.
+This addiction may start by misusing ordinary products like bottles of whipped cream or glue with fumes.
 Once an addiction like this forms, it can be hard to stop it.
 This is why professional treatment for inhalants exists.

 Effects of Inhalant Abuse

-Many people think that using inhalants is “fun” because they can produce a very strong sense of euphoria.
-But this euphoria is very short and will often lead to adverse effects.
+While some individuals may use inhalants seeking euphoria due to their rapid and intense effects, the associated health risks and potential for serious, long-term damage highlight the dangerous nature of inhalant abuse.
+However, this euphoria is very short and will often lead to adverse effects.
 The effects include muscle weakness, difficulty thinking, memory problems, speech problems, depression, anxiety, and nausea.

-Some people may lose weight because they don’t have an appetite or because they often feel nauseous.
+Some people may lose weight because they don’t have an appetite or often feel nauseous.

 Can You Overdose on Inhalants?

-An overdose can happen to both new and experienced users.
-Certain fumes not only target the nervous system but also the heart.
+Inhalant overdose can occur among both new and experienced users, regardless of their tolerance levels, due to the unpredictable effects of inhalants on the heart and respiratory system.
+Certain fumes affect not only the nervous system but also the heart.
 This can cause the heart to stop or become damaged.
-Some fumes may also slow the breathing and heart rate down so much that the person stops breathing or their heart stops beating.
+Some fumes may also slow the breathing and heart rate so much that the person stops breathing or their heart stops beating.

 Signs and Symptoms of Inhalant Overdose